wfpidn/ERM/docs/i-gee.md

 **Notes**

-Most of GEE script written by Ridwan Mulyadi, and tested by Benny Istanto.
-Both are working as System Developer and Climate Analyst at VAM unit, UNWFP Indonesia.
+The GEE script is written by Benny Istanto and Ridwan Mulyadi.
+Both are working as Climate Analyst and System Developer at VAM unit, UN WFP Indonesia.